Use aggregations in Power BI Desktop

 Aggregation precedence allows multiple aggregation tables to be considered by a single subquery.

-- The Driver Activity Agg2 Import table is at a high granularity because the group-by attributes are few and low cardinality.
+- The Driver Activity Agg2 Import table is at a high granularity, because the group-by attributes are few and low cardinality.
 The number of rows could be as low as thousands, so it can easily fit into an in-memory cache.
 These attributes happen to be used by a high-profile executive dashboard, so queries referring to them should be as fast as possible.

 The memory footprint of this model is relatively small, but it unlocks a huge dataset.
-It represents a balanced architecture because it spreads the query load across components of the architecture utilizing them based on their strengths.
+It represents a balanced architecture because it spreads the query load across components of the architecture, utilizing them based on their strengths.

 The following table shows the aggregations for the Driver Activity Agg2 table.

-- Composite models in Power BI Desktop
+- Use composite models in Power BI Desktop

-- Many-to-many relationships in Power BI Desktop
+- Apply many-to-many relationships in Power BI Desktop

-- Storage Mode in Power BI Desktop
+- Manage storage mode in Power BI Desktop